Back to California

 Limits and Unknowns

-• The bill does not specify what happens if a beneficiary refuses to agree to the terms.
+• Does not specify what happens if the beneficiary does not agree to the terms.

 Bill History